BSNJYOTHI/ineuronindustry1/readme.md

-## This is the git tutorials by Krish naik
+## This is the amazing git tutorials by Krish naik
 # need to learn
 #developer1 branch
+#these changes are by developer2